Concealed Weapons Permit in Miami

 Are the Firearm Instructors NRA Certified, licensed and Insured?
 Yes, all of our Firearm Instructors are NRA Certified, licensed and have full liability insurance.

 Do I need to own and bring a firearm?
 No, you will not need to own or bring a firearm to the class.
-We will provide you with the highest quality loaned 9mm firearms (an H&K USP or an H&K P30) and the necessary ammunition to qualify with in the gun range.
-We will also provide you with proper eye and hearing protections as well as the required targets.
+We will provide you with a loaned 9mm firearm (GLOCK 17T 9mm).

 Will I need to have my fingerprints taken at the police station?
-No, as a courtesy, the state of Florida’s Department of Agricultures Regional Office will take your fingerprints for you electronically inside their office at no extra cost to you.
+No, as a courtesy, the state of Florida’s Department of Agricultures Regional Office will take your fingerprints for you electronically inside their office at no extra cost to you when you go see them in person to apply for your concealed weapons license.

 Will I need to provide my own passport photos?
-No, as a courtesy, the state of Florida’s Department of Agricultures Regional Office will take your passport photos for you electronically inside their office at no extra cost to you.
+No, as a courtesy, the state of Florida’s Department of Agricultures Regional Office will take your passport photos for you electronically inside their office at no extra cost to you when you go see them in person to apply for your concealed weapons license.

 Will I need to have my concealed weapons permit application notarized?
-As a courtesy, the state of Florida’s Department of Agricultures Regional Office will notarize your concealed weapons permit application for you inside their office at no extra cost to you.
+As a courtesy, the state of Florida’s Department of Agricultures Regional Office will notarize your concealed weapons permit application for you inside their office at no extra cost to you when you go see them in person to apply for your concealed weapons license.

 Will I need to mail out my concealed weapons permit application?
-No, as a courtesy, the state of Florida’s Department of Agricultures Regional Office will electronically scan and submit all of your concealed weapons permit application documents for you inside their office at no extra cost to you.
+No, as a courtesy, the state of Florida’s Department of Agricultures Regional Office will electronically scan and submit all of your concealed weapons permit application documents for you inside their office at no extra cost to you when you go see them in person to apply for your concealed weapons license.

 How long will it take for my permit to be issued?
 By submitting your concealed weapons permit application electronically and in person, the issuance of your concealed weapons permit will be greatly expedited.
 It typically takes four to six weeks to receive your concealed weapons permit in the mail and often even sooner.